ongraphpythondev/selenium-project/readme.md

 pip install requirment.txt
 ```
 ##Download firefox link "https://github.com/mozilla/geckodriver/releases"
-After downloading the firefox you have to give the path where the firefox is installed
+After downloading the firefox you have to give the path where this driver is installed
+you can give absolute path or copy this driver in the same directory and right this file's name
- After giving path just run
+ After giving path , just run this
 ```bash
 python scraper.py
 ```